 Will you be visiting Winston-Salem, North Carolina?
 Here’s an outdoor itinerary for you:

-After breakfast at Mary’s Gourmet Diner in Winston-Salem, drive out to Pilot Mountain for a hike on the summit.
+After breakfast at Mary’s Gourmet Diner (no longer in business) in Winston-Salem, drive out to Pilot Mountain for a hike on the summit.
 Then complete your day with a wine tasting and late lunch at Raffaldini Vineyards and Winery in the Yadkin Valley.
 After returning to Winston-Salem, you’ll be ready for a gourmet dinner of fried chicken with peach chutney at Mozelle’s Fresh Southern Bistro.

 More things to do on a trip to Winston-Salem, North Carolina: